 i New Brazilian water and wastewater framework: an assessment of the impacts of vetoes on the capacity for attracting private investments

-The new regulatory framework for basic sanitation has recently been sanctioned by President Bolsonaro with 12 vetoes (Law 14,026/2020).
-By mid-August, the Congress should decide if it will maintain or overturn the vetoes.
+The new regulatory framework for basic sanitation was sanctioned by President Bolsonaro with 12 vetoes (Law 14,026/2020).
 The framework provides that basic sanitation services must be available for the entire population by 31 December 2033, when 99 per cent of people must have access to drinking water and 90 per cent to sewage collection and treatment.
 Currently, 35 million Brazilians live in houses without treated water and only half of the population is connected to the sewage network, and only half of the collected sewage is actually treated.
 Investments of 600 billion reais will be needed to repair such alarming data by 2033.